JohannesEschbach/BERT_ROC/README.md

 * **📂 models**: Contains all 3 needed models

 * **📂 datasets**: Contains all needed default datasets of ROC Stories and Cloze training and testing.
-Automatically or manually created test sets: *negated*, *noise* and *super hard* also included
+Automatically or manually created test sets: *negated*, *noise*, *super hard*, *triggers*, and *paraphrased* also included

-* **📂 noise**: modifies test set by inducing discourse relation markers as noise in each sentence.
+* **📂 noise**: modifies test set by inducing discourse relation markers as well as temporal and locative adverbials as noise in each sentence.
 Extra test set with endings also induced.

 * **📂 paraphrasing**: modifies test set by paraphrasing each sentence using deepL, a language translation tool.